influxdata/docs-v2/content/influxdb/v2/reference/glossary.md

 | cliff@influxdata.com  | start  |
 | cliff@influxdata.com  | finish |

-In some cases, performing this multiplication may overestimate series cardinality because of the presence of dependent tags.
+In some cases, this calculation may overestimate series cardinality because of the presence of _dependent tags_--tags scoped by another tag.
-Dependent tags are scoped by another tag and do not increase series cardinality.
+Dependent tags do not increase series cardinality.
-If we add the tag `firstname` to the example above, the series cardinality would not be 18 (3 × 2 × 3 = 18).
+Adding the tag `firstname` to the preceding example would not increase the series cardinality to `18` (3 × 2 × 3 = 18).
-The series cardinality would remain unchanged at 6, as `firstname` is already scoped by the `email` tag:
+The series cardinality would remain unchanged at `6`, as `firstname` is already scoped by the `email` tag:

 | email                | status | firstname |
 | :------------------- | :----- | :-------- |